Harvey vs Spellbook: AI Legal Tools Compared (2026)

 The Bottom Line

-Neither is a contract management platform.
+Neither is positioned as a contract management platform.
 If your core challenge is that contracts slow down your business, that routine agreements take too long, that legal is a bottleneck for sales and operations, then an AI copilot solves a different problem than the one you have.
 Contract automation addresses contract velocity directly by letting business teams self-serve within legal guardrails.

 The best choice depends on what you are actually trying to solve.
 Faster legal research?
 Harvey.
 Faster drafting in Word?
 Spellbook.
 Faster contracts for your business?
 That is a different category.